kristenjin811/Carcar/README.md

     * Total transactions
     * By sales representative
 * Ability to create new sale transaction records
-    * When a new sale record is created the associated Automobile is marked as sold and no longer appears in the select dropdown of the create sale record form.
+    * When a new sale record is created the associated AutomobileVO is marked as sold and no longer appears in the select dropdown of the create sale record form.

 ### Models
 The sales microservice uses four models: